-AHP applications will be accepted only from a member of the Bank as of the time the application is submitted.

-Members must be in adequate financial condition at the time of the AHP application in order to participate in the AHP.
-Federally-insured depository members must have a credit capacity of 25% or greater of total assets.
-All other members must have a credit capacity of 20% or greater of total assets.

-Members must meet Community Support requirements and not be on the Federal Housing Finance Agency's Suspended Counterparty List at the time of AHP application in order to be eligible for award.

-A project sponsor must be qualified and able to perform its responsibilities as committed to in the application for AHP subsidy funding the project.

-AHP subsidy must be used exclusively for the purchase, construction, or rehabilitation of affordable homeownership or rental housing.
+- a) AHP projects already approved in a previous round are not eligible for subsidy awarded under the 2024 AHP funding round - b) AHP applications will be accepted only from a member of the Bank as of the time the application is submitted - c) Members must be in adequate financial condition in order to apply for or be awarded AHP.
+Federally insured depository members must have a credit capacity of 25% or greater of total assets.
+All other members must have a credit capacity of 20% or greater of total assets - d) Members must meet Community Support requirements and not be on the Federal Housing Finance Agency's Suspended Counterparty List in order to apply for or be awarded AHP - e) A project sponsor must be qualified and able to perform its responsibilities as committed to in the application for AHP subsidy funding the project - f) AHP subsidy must be used exclusively for the purchase, construction, or rehabilitation of affordable homeownership or rental housing.
 Refer to the definitions of "Homeownership Project" and "Rental Housing" in Section IV.
-Inpatient drug and alcohol treatment centers, nursing homes, skilled nursing and medical care facilities are not eligible for funding.

-Rental projects must ensure that at least 20% of the units in the project are occupied by an affordable to very low-income households, which are defined as households who are at or below 50% of the area median income (AMI).

-The application must be complete so the Bank is: (1) able to determine that the proposed AHP project meets the eligibility requirements of this section, and (2) may evaluate the application pursuant to the Bank's project feasibility guidelines as adopted in this IP, Section II.
-G. and scoring guidelines in Section II.
-H.

-Revolving loan funds and loan pools are not eligible for funding.
+Inpatient drug and alcohol treatment centers, nursing homes, skilled nursing and medical care facilities are not eligible for funding - g) Revolving loan funds and loan pools are not eligible for funding - h) The AHP application must be complete so the Bank is: (1) able to determine that the proposed AHP project meets the eligibility requirements of this section; and (2) may evaluate the application pursuant to the Bank's project feasibility guidelines as adopted in this IP - i) A project, or units in a project, may not be substantially completed, as determined by the Bank, before approval for AHP funds - j) A project must disclose if an AHP request has been made to or approved by another Federal Home Loan Bank(s).
+The AHP amount from each Federal Home Loan Bank(s) must be listed on the project's Sources of Funds - k) Rental projects must: - Ensure that at least 20% of the units in the project are occupied by and affordable to very low-income households, which are defined as households who are at or below 50% of the area median income (AMI), adjusted for family size - Have a physical site identified and must be able to demonstrate, to the satisfaction of the Bank, that the Sponsor-applicant has obtained an enforceable right to use, acquire, or lease the site for the proposed project - Homeownership projects that include rehabilitation must have rehabilitation costs of \$5,000 or more per AHP unit, not including Developer's Fee or other soft costs.
+In all cases, cost should appear reasonable to accomplish the scope of rehabilitation described in the AHP application - m) For a Homeownership project including a home purchase, to demonstrate a need for subsidy, a household may not acquire a property under the terms of a cash purchase, or where AHP or other subsidies eliminate the need for a homebuyer mortgage loan

+AHP Projects must comply with all laws and regulations in the jurisdiction in which the project is located.